AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 The default locale is `"en-us"`.
 Other available codes listed in the CODE column on [AnyChart CDN](https://cdn.anychart.com/).

 **After** setting the locale, you should also set the [input date/time format()](#inputdatetimeformat\(\)).

+The following sample shows how the input locale works:

 ```
 // create data